cedricnguen/DataScience-course/README.md

-# Python-course
+# Data science-course
-This folder contains tutorials on the introduction of python for data science
+This folder contains tutorials on big data, Machine learning, and Data science  for beginner